 Unlike protein and carbohydrates dietary fats do not pass through the liver.
 Instead they get absorbed directly into the lymphatic system as chylomicrons.
 (Remember, the liver controls body fat storage).
-It is possible to store dietary fats as body fat, but again, only when combined with sugar or carbs resulting in an insulin response.
+It is possible to store dietary fats as body fat, but again, mainly when combined with sugar or carbs resulting in an insulin response.
 With that understanding it should be clear that a low fat/high carb diet is not the way to go about losing body fat.
 Rather that is should be the other way round – high fat/low carbs.

 The original research into diabetes that took place in the 1920s by Fredrick Banting and Charles Best gave scientists the understanding that the disease was caused by excessive fat storage in the liver and pancreas.
 Understandably, dietary fat became the culprit.
 Hence the implementation of the low fat/high carb diet and the infamous food pyramid on the mass population.
 Not soon after came more than a 400% increase in cases of type 2 diabetes due to the fact that doctors treated the disease with more of the same diet that actually caused it in the first place!
 What a mess.

 But a lot has changed since then.
 Technology has advanced, so we now know that it is the liver that converts things into body fat.
 Finally, we have the tools necessary to beat obesity and type 2 diabetes.